SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Bark Ward

-You can use your bonus action and expend an use of your Wild Shape feature to cover yourself with regenerating bark.
+You can use your bonus action and expend a use of your Wild Shape feature to cover yourself with regenerating bark.
 While the bark is active, you gain 4 temporary hit points at the start of each of your turn, including the turn when you used this feature.
 The temporary hit points are increased to 6 at 6th level, and the power is improved at 10th.
 The bark lasts for one minute, or until you become incapacitated.

 * Expanded Spells